 Video Transcript with Key Takeaways Highlighted:

 Suppose, you are assigned a task, to develop a custom software for a client.
-Now, irrespective of your technical background, try and make an educated guess about the sequence of steps you will follow, to achieve the task
+Now, irrespective of your technical background, try and make an educated guess about the sequence of steps you will follow, to achieve the task.

 The correct sequence would be.

-- All these levels constitute the waterfall method of software development lifecycle.
+All these levels constitute the waterfall method of software development lifecycle.
 As you may observe, that testing in the model starts only after implementation is done.

-- But if you are working in large project, where the systems are complex, its easy to miss out key details in the requirements phase itself.
-In such cases, an entirely wrong product will be delivered to the client.
-You will have to start a fresh with the project OR if you manage to note the requirements correctly but make serious mistakes in design and architecture of your software you will have to redesign the entire software to correct the error.
+But if you are working in the large project, where the systems are complex, it's easy to miss out the key details in the requirements phase itself.
+In such cases, an entirely wrong product will be delivered to the client and you might have to start afresh with the project OR if you manage to note the requirements correctly but make serious mistakes in design and architecture of your software you will have to redesign the entire software to correct the error.

-Assessments of thousands of projects have shown that defects introduced during requirements & design make up close to half of the total number of defects
+Assessments of thousands of projects have shown that defects introduced during requirements & design make up close to half of the total number of defects.

 Also, the costs of fixing a defect increases across the development life cycle.
 The earlier in life cycle a defect is detected, the cheaper it is to fix it.
-As the say, "A stitch in time saves a nine"
+As the say, "A stitch in time saves a nine."